Peiyang-Song/F22-CMPTGCS-1L-NLP-with-DL/README.md

 5. Publication - NLP from Scratch.pdf: Groundbreaking work on incorporating DL into NLP, by Dr. Ronan Collobert
 6. Publication - Deep Learning for Efficient Discriminative Parsing.pdf: Tightly related work with NLP from Scratch, by Dr. Ronan Collobert
 7. Benchmark - Chunking CHK.htm: Benchmark on chunking.
-8. Benchmark - Name Entity Recognition NER.htm: Benchmark on Named Entity Recognition.
+8. Benchmark - Named Entity Recognition NER.htm: Benchmark on Named Entity Recognition.
 9. Benchmark - Part of Speech POS.pdf: Benchmark on Part-of-Speech Tagging.
 10. Benchmark - Semantic Role Labeling SRL.htm: Benchmark on Semantic Role Labeling.
 11. Benchmark - Syntactic Parsing PSG.pdf: Benchmark on Syntactic Parsing.
 12. NLP from Scratch_Peiyang Song.pptx: Slides for my third presentation.

+## Instruction for codes and applications

 ## Acknowledgement

 This project is supported by the CMPTGCS 1L class in Fall 2022, advised by Prof. Phill Conrad at UCSB CCS.
 The overall direction of this project, the recommended NLP textbook, and many practical skills are all thanks to his precious guidance.
-Also, the author wants to thank Prof. Lei Li at UCSB CoE for professionally introducing many NLP resources and cutting-edge views, paving the road for the author to develop his specific project idea.
+Also, the author wants to thank Prof. Lei Li at UCSB CoE CS for professionally introducing many NLP resources and cutting-edge views, paving the road for the author to develop his specific project idea.

+## Reference